 Ratings (Out of Five Stars):

 Accuracy: * * * * *

 Definitely more capable than I am.
-A solid choice for handgun hunting or home defense.
+This versatile revolver is a solid choice for handgun hunting or home defense.

 Ergonomics: * * * * *

 I’m guessing the grip is made for Dan Wesson by Hogue.
 It’s nice.

 I didn’t exactly roll it in mud or drop it off my roof, but the 715 exudes quality, smoothness, and solidity.
 It ran flawlessly right out of the box.

 This is a truly top-notch trigger, but that doesn’t mean there isn’t some room for improvement.
 It’s definitely tuned for overtravel, but it isn’t a custom revolver where everything is stoned and polished and the springs are tuned for light action, etc. The healthy hammer spring, though, should guarantee reliable ignition for hunting and defensive use no matter the primer.

 Hard to find better in a revolver.
 Barrel assemblies and grips are easily swapped by the shooter.
 Swapping grips is a given, but the 715 allows for easy barrel swaps and easy sight changes as well.

 New boss, same as the old boss.
 In this case, that’s a good thing.